British left: Other organisations

+The Workers Party of Britain was formed in December 2019.
+It is a socialist and socially conservative party.
+Its leader George Galloway briefly became the Member of Parliament for Rochdale in 2024, following a by-election.

-The now defunct Respect Party (formed in 2004), which at one point had the support of other left groups (such as the Socialist Workers Party and Socialist Resistance) and some electoral success, lost its last local councillors in 2014 and its sole MP George Galloway - who was also the party leader.
+The now defunct Respect Party (formed in 2004), which at one point had the support of other left groups (such as the Socialist Workers Party and Socialist Resistance) and some electoral success, lost its last local councillors in 2014 and its sole MP George Galloway – who was also the party leader.
 Respect disbanded after twelve years, on 18 August 2016.

 The Trade Unionist and Socialist Coalition (TUSC), founded in 2010, comprises the Socialist Party, Socialist Workers Party and RMT trade union.
 As of 2016, TUSC had a small number of affiliated local councillors.
 Following the 2015 election of Jeremy Corbyn as Labour leader, TUSC floated plans for a future electoral pact with any Labour councillors standing on an anti-austerity platform; subsequently TUSC stood fewer candidates in the 2016 and 2017 local elections, based on a case by case reckoning of the political stance of local Labour candidates.
 In May 2017, TUSC confirmed that it would stand no candidates at the forthcoming general election, and give full support to Labour.
 In 2018, TUSC suspended electoral activity until further notice.
-In September 2020, TUSC became active once again as its steering committee agreed it would stand candidates in the local elections in May 2021.
+In September 2020, TUSC became active once again as its steering committee agreed it would stand candidates in the 2021 local elections.
+In 2024, TUSC stood 40 candidates in the general election.

-A new party, Left Unity, was formed in November 2013 and backed by a number of existing left-wing parties.
-Left Unity had an electoral pact with TUSC for the 2015 elections but has since renounced independent electoral activity in favour of Labour.
+Left Unity was formed in November 2013 and backed by a number of existing left-wing parties.
+Left Unity had an electoral pact with TUSC for the 2015 elections but renounced independent electoral activity, in favour of Labour, under the Corbyn leadership.

 The Communist Party of Britain (CPB), is a split from (and effectively the political successor to) the historical Communist Party of Great Britain, once the largest British far-left organisation.
 In 2017, the CPB announced that it would field no candidates at that year's general election, and give support to Labour instead.
+In 2024, the party fielded 14 candidates in the general election.

 Some small left and far-left parties continue to contest elections independently, such as the Socialist Party of Great Britain (the oldest extant left-wing political party, having formed in 1904).
 Other parties and groups are electorally inactive, renounce participation in elections, or work unofficially in support of, or advocate a vote for, the Labour Party.